 How to Pick the Best Adriatic Cruises

-Since I did not have a choice in which cruise I was on other than the Croatia cruise itinerary I have some tips on what to look for when researching your Croatian island hopping cruise.
-As I walked through other ships, I took notes about what the other cruises offered that our did not and the level of luxury on each type of vessel.
+Since I did not have a choice in which cruise I was on other than the Croatia cruise itinerary I have some tips on what to look for when researching your Croatian island-hopping cruise.
+As I walked through other ships, I took notes about what the other cruises offered that we did not and the level of luxury on each type of vessel.
 Here are some essential tips on how to pick the best Adriatic Cruises in Croatia.

 Decide which Type of Cruise Ship You Want to Travel On